kairos-fhir/kairos-fhir-dsl-mapping-example/docs/Bulk-Data-Export.md

 |---------------|----------|-----------------------------|-------------|
 | `_jobId`      | String   | the job id assigned by HDRP | -           |

-If the operation was successful, the HTTP status code 202 will be returned.
+If the operation was successful, HTTP status code 202 will be returned.

 ## Cleanup